BlueSkyDefender/Depth3D/ReadMeDepth3d.txt

 seta r_mode "-1"

 {Skyrim V}
+Antialiasing Must be set too 2 Samples or more in the Options.
 Open your SkyrimPrefs.ini.
 Usually it should be found under %USERPROFILE%\Documents\My Games\Skyrim Edit the indicated sections of the INI like so: